raeginez/railsproject/README.md

 ### (10) Detail any third party services that your App will use.
 1) Devise

-    We used Devise for user login and signup authentication
+    We used Devise for user login and sign-up authentication

 2) Stripe